Indira Gandhi National Open University: Accreditation and recognition

 IGNOU has been granted the authority to confer degrees by Clause 5(1)(iii) of the IGNOU Act 1985.
 IGNOU is also recognised as a Central University by the University Grants Commission of India (UGC).
 The Association of Indian Universities (AIU) recognises IGNOU conferred degrees as on par with the degrees conferred by its members and the All India Council for Technical Education (AICTE) recognises the Master of Computer Applications and Master of Business Administration program of IGNOU.

 In 1993, IGNOU was designated by the Commonwealth of Learning (COL) as its first Centre of Excellence for Distance Education empowered "to actively participate in Commonwealth co-operative endeavors to identify, nurture, and strengthen open learning institutions throughout the Commonwealth, particularly in the Third World ..".

 IGNOU also operates as an accreditor for open university and distance education systems in India through the Distance Education Council (DEC).
 Authority to do so is granted under Clause 16 and Statute 28 of the IGNOU Act 1985.

 IGNOU is accredited by National Assessment and Accreditation Council (NAAC) with the highest grade of A++.

+Recent developments

+IGNOU serves as the National Coordinator for 6 DTH (Direct to Home) educational channels where it provides live classes in 14 Regional languages as well as for Diploma and Certificate level courses under the SWAYAM PRABHA initiative.
+It offers 268 MOOCs via the Swayam Portal and 43 online programs through its Learning Management System (LMS) portal.

+On 5 December 2024, Indira Gandhi National Open University (IGNOU) and the India Meteorological Department (IMD) inaugurated an Automatic Weather Station (AWS) at IGNOU Headquarters in New Delhi, which will provide valuable meteorological data to researchers and the public.

+IGNOU has launched the Diploma in Paralegal Practice (DIPP) in the January 2025 admission session, marking it as the first program of its kind offered by a Central University in India that would be available in both English and Hindi.

+In March 2022, IGNOU was ranked 247 in the Web metric ranking of Indian websites, based on the criteria of its presence on the internet in terms of impact, openness, and excellence.

+IGNOU awarded over 3.24 lakh degrees, diplomas, and certificates during its 38th Convocation held on April 7, 2026.